-Attractive, easy to find, and well organized, Miniatur Wunderland place is a must-visit in Germany.
-To make your experience memorable, consider booking behind-the-scenes tours; a really fun thing to do at night!
+Attractive, easy to find, and well-organized, Miniatur Wunderland place is a must-visit in Germany.
+To make your experience memorable, consider booking behind-the-scenes tours, an enjoyable thing to do at night!

 8. Admire the Cologne Cathedral

-The shrapnel scarred Cologne Cathedral has earned a position as one of the most popular tourist destinations in Germany.
+The shrapnel-scarred Cologne Cathedral (Kölner Dom) has become one of Germany’s most popular tourist destinations.
 A well-known monument of German Gothic architecture and Catholicism, the place was declared a World Heritage Site in 1996.